E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Introduction

-To fix the presented vulnerabilities and attacks, we propose \emph{\counters\ countermeasures (C1--C4)}.
-Our fixes add confidentiality and integrity guarantees for the battery controller firmware and protect the internal UART bus against spoofing and DoS.
-Moreover, they are \emph{backward-compatible} with the Xiaomi ecosystem, as they reuse cryptographic primitives already supported, and \emph{low-cost} because they add minimal overhead.
+We confirm that the attacks are practical and effective by ethically testing them on real and up-to-date 365 and Mi3 e-scooters in a controlled environment.
+Among others, we manage to overheat the Mi3 battery above 80°C (i.e., the thermal stability threshold~\cite{overheat-stability}), degrade the M365 battery's autonomy by 50\% in less than four hours using an undervoltage battery ransomware, and track the e-scooters using BLE.
+To fix the presented vulnerabilities and attacks, we propose \emph{\counters\ countermeasures} (C1--C4).
+These add confidentiality and integrity guarantees for the BMS (controller) firmware and protect the internal (UART) bus against spoofing and DoS.
+Our fixes are \emph{backward-compatible} and \emph{low-cost}, as they reuse available cryptographic primitives and require minimal computational overhead.

-We summarize our contributions as follows: \begin{itemize} \item We present a security and privacy analysis of Xiaomi e-scooters internals.
-We RE Xiaomi M365 and ES3 e-scooters internals and uncover \vulns\ critical design vulnerabilities, including unsigned battery controller firmware enabling (remote) exploitation of millions of Xiaomi e-scooters. \item We develop \aname, \attacks\ novel attacks that can be deployed remotely or in proximity.
-The attacks include battery ransomware via undervoltage and user tracking via e-scooter internals. \item We release a toolkit implementing our attacks with open-source software and cheap hardware.
-The toolkit is usable to further RE the proprietary Xiaomi e-scooter ecosystem and to target other BESs. \item We empirically confirm that our \attacks\ attacks are practical and stealthy by conducting them on M365 and ES3.
-We propose \counters\ effective and legacy-compliant countermeasures to fix the found vulnerabilities and attacks. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We identify the lack of security and privacy assessments on e-scooters' internals and present an analysis of two popular Xiaomi e-scooters (M365, Mi3).
+Via extensive RE, we uncover \vulns\ critical design vulnerabilities, including remote code execution on a BMS by flashing a malicious and unsigned firmware. \item We unveil \attacks\ novel attacks on e-scooter internals that we call \aname.
+The attacks are deployable remotely or in proximity and, among others, use battery overvoltage or undervoltage to damage the e-scooter battery and ask for a ransom or track an e-scooter via a fingerprint computed from the e-scooter's internal components. \item We release \toolkit, a toolkit implementing our attacks with open-source software and cheap hardware.
+The toolkit is usable to further RE the proprietary Xiaomi e-scooter ecosystem, target other BESs, and compose new attacks. \item We deploy our \attacks\ attacks on actual M365 and Mi3 e-scooters, empirically confirming their practicality and stealthiness.
+We propose \counters\ effective, low-cost, and legacy-compliant countermeasures to fix the \aname\ vulnerabilities and attacks. \end{itemize}